Take a classic train trip with SGR - See our Timetable page for dates & times. Enquiries: Ph (03) 5658 1111

 Have a Great Day - Enjoy The Ride !

-Bring the family and take the train this Sunday from Korumburra.
-It's a great time of the year, and the train trip offers great views and a great destination.
+Bring the family and take the train from Korumburra.
+The train trip offers great views and a great destination.
 Enjoy a classic train ride from Korumburra to Leongatha and return - with the the South Gippslamd Railway.